-You can be reimbursed by completing and returning a TRIP claim form and any required documentation.
+You can be reimbursed by submitting a TRIP claim form and the required documentation.
 Reimbursements are processed each business day.
 Most reimbursements will be made via direct deposit into a bank account.

-You also can visit the Citigroup Spending Account Web Service Center where you can purchase your monthly transit pass or pay your parking provider from your TRIP account.
-The Web site will allow you to purchase a transit pass that costs more than your pretax contribution by using a personal credit card to pay the difference.
+You also can visit the Citi Spending Account Service Center where you can purchase your monthly transit pass or pay your parking provider by authorizing a direct debit from your TRIP account.